L4-jle/bio312_extracredit/README.md

 2. In further viewing the Pfam domains, an R script written by Joshua Rest, PhD, was used.

 3. E-values for this experiment are only specific to the EFL1 protein family.
-Any other target family will require adjusted, if needed, in order to capture the scope of the study.
+Any other target family will require adjustment, if needed, in order to capture the scope of the study.